"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

-A typical characteristic of active supporters is the articulation of eligible AI vulnerabilities.
-Instead of merely listing categories, these policies provide descriptions or examples (\textit{n} = 8).
-Microsoft, for instance, describes adversarial perturbation as ``\textit{inputs that are provided to a model that results in a deterministic, but highly unexpected output from the model}''.
 Active supporters also specify scenarios for inclusion (\textit{n} = 4), such as ``\textit{only in-scope when a model's output is used to change the state of a victim's account or data}''.
 They also outline security impacts (\textit{n} = 7), such as declaring in-scope vulnerabilities that ``\textit{potentially break out of sandboxed interpreters and compromise system integrity.}'' For ineligible vulnerabilities, concrete reasons are likewise offered, as discussed in Section~\ref{sec:vuln}.

-Some active supporters (\textit{n} = 3) report following AI safety frameworks like the \textit{Voluntary AI Commitments}~\cite{whai23} and the \textit{Hiroshima Process International Code of Conduct for Advanced AI Systems}~\cite{hiroshima23}.
+Three active supporters report following AI safety frameworks like the \textit{Voluntary AI Commitments}~\cite{whai23} and the \textit{Hiroshima Process International Code of Conduct for Advanced AI Systems}~\cite{hiroshima23}.
 This formalizes the vendors' proactive stance toward AI security and safety.
-A few of these vendors also address the use of AI by security researchers (\textit{n} = 2) by disclosing usage of automated testing or AI-generated reports, such like if the researcher ``\textit{used AI in the creation of the vulnerability report, you must disclose this fact}''.
+Two vendors also address the use of AI by security researchers, disclosing their use of automated testing or AI-generated reports, such as when the researcher ``\textit{used AI in the creation of the vulnerability report, you must disclose this fact.}''

-\textbf{Separate Evaluation.} Some active supporters operate a dedicated AI vulnerability reporting channel (\textit{n} = 5), such as Google's ``\textit{Abuse Vulnerability Reword Program}'', or maintain a clearly separated track within an existing VDP/BBP framework (\textit{n} = 3).
-This structure enables more streamlined triage and prioritization of AI bug reports, as reflected in Google's statements like: ``\textit{...abuse risks are often inherent to product features, ... have a dedicated reporting channel for these types}'' and ``\textit{Identifying and mitigating universal jailbreaks is the focus of this bug bounty program.}''
+\textbf{Separate Evaluation.} Some active supporters operate a dedicated AI vulnerability reporting channel (\textit{n} = 5), such as Google's ``\textit{Abuse Vulnerability Reward Program}'', or maintain a clearly separated track within an existing VDP/BBP framework (\textit{n} = 3).
+This structure enables more streamlined triage and prioritization of AI bug reports, as reflected in Google's statements like: ``\textit{...abuse risks are often inherent to product features, ... [we] have a dedicated reporting channel for these types}'' and ``\textit{Identifying and mitigating universal jailbreaks is the focus of this bug bounty program.}''

+Four active supporters provide AI-specific severity rating frameworks.
+For example, Microsoft provided a standalone table that ``\textit{describes the severity classification for common vulnerability types in systems involving AI/ML.}'' Meanwhile, Google referenced ``\textit{impact assessment}'' and ``\textit{probability assessment}'' providing details about how these are calculated.
+Similarly, Meta clarified that ``\textit{the following factors when deducting from the payout:}'' such as ``\textit{limited internal access}'' or ``\textit{assets are intentionally scrapable.}''